jimfhahn/pod-pyspark-notebook/README.md

 This project was developed with assistance from:
 - [GitHub Copilot](https://github.com/features/copilot) - AI pair programming
 - [marctable](https://github.com/sul-dlss-labs/marctable) - MARC to Parquet conversion
-- [POD](https://pod.stanford.edu/) - Partnership for Object Description data lake
-- Ivy Plus Libraries Confederation - Data collaboration
+- [POD](https://pod.stanford.edu/) - The POD Aggregator is an open source system to aggregate MARC bibliographic and holdings data for institutions that participate in the Platform for Open Data (POD) initiative.